anoraktrend/Music-Folder-Utils/README.md

 Note: the project is implemented in Rust.
 Older references to a C program and `make` are outdated — use `cargo` to build and run.

-## ✨ Features
+## Features

-- **🎵 Music Library Organization** - Automatically organizes music into `Artists/Artist/Album` structure
+- **Music Library Organization** - Automatically organizes music into `Artists/Artist/Album` structure
-- **🖼️ Album Art Integration** - Extracts embedded artwork and sets as folder icons
+- **Album Art Integration** - Extracts embedded artwork and sets as folder icons
-- **🔗 Smart Symlinks** - Creates `Albums/` and `Tracks/` directories with organized symlinks
+- **Smart Symlinks** - Creates `Albums/` and `Tracks/` directories with organized symlinks
-- **🎼 Metadata Sync** - Updates all music metadata from MusicBrainz database
+- **Metadata Sync** - Updates all music metadata from MusicBrainz database
-- **📁 Import Management** - Import music from external directories with metadata validation
+- **Import Management** - Import music from external directories with metadata validation
-- **🔄 Reorganize** - Find and reorganize misplaced music files
+- **Reorganize** - Find and reorganize misplaced music files
-- **⚡ Fast Processing** - Parallel processing for large music collections
+- **Fast Processing** - Parallel processing for large music collections
-- **🛡️ Quality Control** - Validates metadata before importing, excludes files without proper tags
+- **Quality Control** - Validates metadata before importing, excludes files without proper tags

 ## Quick start